Baan Baht (Monk's Alm Bowl Village)

-This man-made island just north of Bangkok is home to ethnic Mon people, who are renowned for their exceptional pottery skills.
-But unlike northern Thailand's celadon ware or stoneware, Koh Kret's earthernware pottery has simple forms and a rather down-to-earth appeal, which goes very well as a decorative piece in the outdoor areas of your home, especially in the garden.
+This manmade island just north of Bangkok is home to ethnic Mon people, who are renowned for their exceptional pottery skills.
+But unlike northern Thailand's celadon ware or stoneware, Koh Kret's earthenware pottery has simple forms and a rather down-to-earth appeal, which goes very well as a decorative piece in the garden.

-On Koh Kret, you can watch the craftsmen at work or try make your own pottery at one of the many artist studios around the island.
+On Koh Kret, you can watch the craftsmen at work or try to make your own pottery at one of the many studios around the island.
 The best way to explore Koh Kret, though, is to go on a cycling tour.
-You'll find yourself in another world - and it'll be difficult to imagine the city is just 20 minutes away by boat.
+You'll find yourself in another world, and it'll be difficult to imagine the city is just 20 minutes away by boat.

 The multi-storey MBK is probably Bangkok's most legendary shopping mall, popular with both tourists and locals.
-Eight floors packed with 2,000 shops that sell everything from clothing, fashion accessories, handbags, leather products and luggage to furniture, mobile phones, electric appliances, cameras, stationery and DVDs.
-MBK (launched in 1986) is a beehive of activity, especially on weekends, Read More...
+There are 8 floors packed with 2,000 shops that sell everything from clothing, fashion accessories, handbags, leather products and luggage to furniture, mobile phones, electric appliances, cameras, stationery and DVDs.
+MBK is a beehive of activity, especially on weekends, when Read More...

 - Tel: +66 (0)2 620 9000